 Outage hits Charlie Norwood VA hospital, nearby buildings

 AUGUSTA, Ga.
-(WRDW/WAGT) - Charlie Norwood VA Medical Center and some surrounding buildings are experiencing power outages at the downtown location.
+(WRDW/WAGT) - Charlie Norwood VA Medical Center and some surrounding buildings were experiencing power outages at the downtown location, but have been fully restored on Friday.

-VA officials say the outage started outside the facility and they working with local power agencies to return to full power.
+VA officials say the outage started outside the facility, and they working with Georgia Power to prevent another loss of power at the site.

+VA officials confirm that as of 8:15 a.m. that the Charlie Norwood VA Medical Center’s downtown site at 950 15th Street in Augusta has returned to full operational status, including its Emergency Department and Operating Room.

+“We continue to closely monitor our systems and work with outside power agencies to assess how to best prevent future incidents.
+We appreciate everyone’s patience and applaud the work of the VA Augusta staff in responding to yesterday’s power outage,” Will Martin, Chief of Public Affairs at VA Augusta.

-The generator power is enabling inpatient care at the downtown medical center, according to officials.
+The generator power was enabling inpatient care at the downtown medical center, according to officials.

-The operating room and emergency department have suspended services until the power is back.
+The operating room and emergency department services were suspended for the majority of Thursday.

+Personnel is working with veterans to reschedule any appointments or other issues that arose during the outage.

 Copyright 2023 WRDW/WAGT.
 All rights reserved.